-On June 9 this year Prime Minister Narendra Modi, while addressing the members of the United States Congress, extolled the ideas of freedom, democracy and equality as the essence of the souls of democracies like India and USA.
+On June 9 this year, Prime Minister Narendra Modi, while addressing the members of the United States Congress, extolled the ideas of freedom, democracy and equality as the essence of the souls of democracies like India and the USA.
 Amid a big round of applause he said, “It [the United States Congress] manifests the spirit of this great nation, which in Abraham Lincoln’s words ‘was conceived in liberty and dedicated to the proposition that all men are created equal’.”

 However, less than a month later (on June 30), when the 47-member United Nations Human Rights Council (UNHRC) discussed a resolution to appoint an Independent Expert dedicated to monitor human rights violations on grounds of sexual orientation and gender identity, India, a member of the UNHRC, decided to abstain.